MarkCWirt/MIDIUtil/documentation/Extending.rst

-Note that a track has been added (which is zero-origined and needs to be constrained by the number of tracks that the ``MIDIFile`` was created with), and ``insertion_order`` is taken from the class ``event_counter`` data member, and this should be updated in each function every time an event is added.
+Note that a track has been added (which is zero-origined and needs to be constrained by the number of tracks that the ``MIDIFile`` was created with), and ``insertion_order`` is taken from the class ``event_counter`` data member.
+This should be followed in each function you add.

 This is the function you will use in your code to create an event of the desired type.